Who remembers Tetris? Who’s looking for a cult to join?

 You could use your clothes to hide things that you don’t want people to see.
 Pack the things you need to take out near the top and pack your sex toys right down at the bottom underneath everything ))

-Seriously, I hope this post has helped you decide whether to try packing cubes or not.
+Seriously, I hope this post has helped you decide whether to try those little compression bags or not.

 For some people they are life-changing and they become enthusiastic advocates of these little cubes.

 If you think you might be one of those people then the cost isn’t so high to find out and you should just go for it.